Skip to navigation Skip to content

 • are 18 years or over and have been in lawful custody for 6 months

-Note: if a student is assessed as independent under a different reason for their income support payment, the parent(s)/guardian(s) income is still required for TAP purposes, unless they also meet one of the above criteria.
-Examples of other forms of independence for income support that cannot be used for TAP are:
+If a student is assessed as independent under a different reason for their income support payment, the parent(s)/guardian(s) income is still required for the TAP claim, unless they also meet one of the above criteria.

 Family home and relocation requirements